brickbazooka9/Entrepreneur_CW1/README.md

 #### Looking Ahead

 To fuel our growth, we plan to onboard additional key hires and outsource functions in **Legal**, **Taxation**, **HR**, **UI/UX Design** and **Business Development**, bolstering our capacity to deliver intuitive customer experiences and accelerate market expansion.
-With our current team’s depth and our strategic hiring roadmap, Entrepreneurs is poised to lead with innovation, adaptability, and impact.
+With our current team’s depth and our strategic hiring roadmap, ScuderiaEstate is poised to lead with innovation, adaptability, and impact.

 | Name                 | Academic | Professional | Academic Background                                             | Industry                                         | Profession                                                                           | Possible Roles |
 | -------------------- | -------- | ------------ | --------------------------------------------------------------- | ------------------------------------------------ | ------------------------------------------------------------------------------------ | -------------- |